svandersloot/active-directory-group-comparison/README.md

 Install-Module -Name ImportExcel -Scope CurrentUser Usage
 Prepare the Excel File:
-Ensure you have an Excel file named AD_Group_Comparison.xlsx (or as needed, e.g., AD_Group_Comparisonv2.xlsx) in the same directory as the script.
+Ensure you have an Excel file named AD_Group_Comparison.xlsx (or as needed, AD_Group_Comparisonv2.xlsx) in the same directory as the script.
 The file should have two worksheets:

 Group Comparison: For comparing users in AD groups, with the following headers: